github/archive-program/GUIDE.md

 This structure is preferred because files organized into groups are much easier to work with than a single collection of files.
 The identifier of a particular file within the outer directory consists of the names of all of its enclosing directories, starting with the root, followed by its own individual name, with a / character between every name.
 For instance, a file named README.md in the root directory would be identified as /README.md and a file identified as /public/www/index.html would be the file index.html in the 'www' directory inside the 'public' directory inside the root directory.

 Each repository in turn has two names, separated by a divider, which in the archive is an _ or underscore character.
 (Historically it has been a / or slash, but that is also used to indicate a directory, so we use _ for clarity.)
 The first name is the GitHub account which owns that repository; the second is the name of the individual repository.
 The combination of repository and file identifiers can be used to uniquely identify an individual file in the archive.
-For instance, the file 'package.json' in the directory 'web' in the repository 'ykarma' owned by the GitHub user 'rezendi' could be uniquely identified as /web/package.json in rezendi_ykarma in the archive.
+For instance, the file 'package.json' in the directory 'web' in the repository 'ykarma' within the GitHub account 'rezendi' could be uniquely identified as /web/package.json in rezendi_ykarma in the archive.

 Different kinds of files have different purposes.
 The GitHub archive consists largely of text files, meaning files whose data is meant to represent written language.
 Most software is written in text files containing highly structured text known as source code.
 A special program known as a compiler converts that human-readable source code into computer-readable instructions known as compiled code or machine code.